QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

       storage: 10Gi
 ```

 We already developed QingCloud plugin to support Kubernetes PersistentVolumeClaim.
-And the plugin _qingcloud-storageclass_ is integrated into the Kubernetes cluster by default, which means end users don't need any more configurations, so end users can skip setting annotations _volume.beta.kubernetes.io/storage-class: qingcloud-storageclass_ in PersistentVolumeClaim specification.
+And the plugin _qingcloud-storageclass_ is integrated into the Kubernetes cluster by default, which means end users don't need any more configurations, so end users can skip setting annotations _volume.beta.kubernetes.io/storage-class: qingcloud-storageclass_ in PersistentVolumeClaim specification, the default fsType is ext4, skip setting annotations _kubernetes.io/fsType_ if no customization requirement.
 Please refer to the example of wordpress below for more details.

 qingcloud-storageclass supports high performance and super high performance volume types, which depends on the volume type of cluster nodes when deploying.
 The storage plugin will create corresponding volumes automatically based on the resource type of host instances.
 That's the reason Kubernetes App asks to use same resource type when deploying.